MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 Taproot, which benefits from SegWit's adjusted weighting, can offer further improvements.
 For single-signature transactions, there is a modest net reduction in the total data compared to other address types.
 This reduction is quite substantive when it comes to multisig transactions (thanks to key aggregation) and for more complex scripts in general (by replacing unused script paths with hashes).

 Both of these efficiency gains can be measured using the simple metric of outputs/blockweight.
-This has the benefit of also capturing any other improvements that allow more activity to be packed into less space.
+This has the benefit of also capturing any other improvements that allow more activity to be packed into less space, such as [???].

-[chart showing outputs/blockweight average over time]
+[graph of real data showing outputs/blockweight average over time, overlayed with segwit usage]

 As we can see, the gradual adoption of SegWit has corresponded with a marked increase in outputs/blockweight.

 Taproot, which is still rarely used, has not had a meaningful impact to date.
-But because of its potential for savings on fees, we can expect growing taproot usage in the coming years to further increase outputs/blockweight, such as [???].
+But because of its potential for savings on fees, we can expect growing taproot usage in the coming years to further increase outputs/blockweight.

 ### Transaction Batching